JoshuaHerring/secret_santa/README.md

 * Imporved functionality (Make the button submit on enter key press, when a name is submited it will keep you focused on the input)

-* Implement Routes using react router
+* Implement multiple pages using react router